-- Number of Certificates is rounded down to a whole number of Energy Savings Certificates; - the summation is across the Energy Savings arising from one or more Implementations of the Recognised Energy Saving Activity; - Electricity Savings and Gas Savings are the Electricity Savings and Gas Savings respectively, in MWh, arising from each Implementation as calculated according to (as relevant): - the Project Impact Assessment Method (clause 7); - the Project Impact Assessment with Measurement and Verification Method (clause 7A); - the Metered Baseline Method (clause 8); or - the Deemed Energy Savings Method (clause 9). - Electricity Certificate Conversion Factor is 1.06, as specified in clause 33(1) of Schedule 4A of the Act, or as amended by Regulation. - Gas Certificate Conversion Factor is 0.39, as specified in clause 33(1) of Schedule 4A of the Act, or as amended by Regulation.
+- Number of Certificates is rounded down to a whole number of Energy Savings Certificates; - the sum is across the Energy Savings arising from one or more Implementations of the Recognised Energy Saving Activity; - Electricity Savings, Gas Savings, Diesel Savings, Biofuel Savings, Biogas Savings, Biomass Savings and Onsite Renewables Savings are the Electricity Savings, Gas Savings, Diesel Savings, Biofuel Savings, Biogas Savings, Biomass Savings and Onsite Renewables Savings respectively, in MWh, arising from each Implementation as calculated according to (as relevant): - the Project Impact Assessment Method (clause 7); - the Project Impact Assessment with Measurement and Verification Method (clause 7A); - the Metered Baseline Method (clause 8); or - the Deemed Energy Savings Method (clause 9). - Certificate Conversion Factors are as specified in clauses 33(1) and 33A of Schedule 4A of the Act and clause 37A of the Electricity Supply (General) Regulation 2014. - Regional Network Factor is the value from Table A24 of Schedule A corresponding to the postcode of the Address of the Site or Sites where the Implementation(s) took place.

-Note: For fuel switching activities, either Gas Savings or Electricity Savings may be negative.
+Note: Electricity Savings, Gas Savings, Diesel Savings, Biofuel Savings, Biogas Savings, Biomass Savings and Onsite Renewables Savings may be negative.
 Energy Savings Certificates may only be created where the result of Equation 1 is a positive number.